fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 ## Are the First Years of a Developer’s Career the Most Transformative?

+I would say so.
+I argue that the main reason for the average company wanting at least 5 years work experience from a candidate is precisely because that is roughly the time they need to become an asset.
+You and I know that this idea is not entirely as clear cut as that but it is never the less something managers practice and there is at least a grain of truth in it.

+When you start your career as a software developer, you know next to nothing.
+It is natural that you will feel a bit out of your depth and early on you will learn a lot about the basics.
+However, I argue that there are a few transformation worth being aware of that gives a bit if nuance.
+First of all, going from never having a job as a software developer to someone having one is of course a transformation.
+This is the main one that companies hiring developers are aware of and it is common to believe that it happens after around 5 years.
+I argue however, that there are at least 2 more that will happen.

+The second transformation happens when you learn that coding is one part of your job and the other is people.
+You learn that there is a bunch of people who you need to align with in order to even write any code.
+You have stakeholders, teammates, project owners and tons of meetings before you get to do any work on the code.
+After a while you start to learn how important that part is for the end result.
+If this part works poorly you quickly find that your system goes to shit and nobody likes their work anymore.

+The third transformation only happens once you reach true seniority if you ask me.
+This is when you learn that code is about business value and that the goal is to make the choices needed to delivery the right type of system.
+This means that you now know what Agile work practices are good to use, what tech stack to pick and how to talk to the people who are involved in the project so everything goes smoothly.
+This is when you start looking at your code as something that is just there to deliver on some goal and it is no longer a goal in of itself.

 ## Does switching programming jobs get easier over time, and how can developers build the confidence to make a career move?

 ## Is It True That You Need an Hour to Evaluate a Developer?